cbuchko/old-website/_posts/2020-07-30-survivor-legends.md

 <img class="blog-portrait2" src="/assets/images/survivor_legends/Kass.jpg" alt="Kass McQuillen" />

 Kass being a legend is kind of a stretch since she's only been on two seasons but her single appearance in Cagayan is still iconic to me.
-Kass is like a female Coach, where she is aware of the way she acts and she knows that it makes good TV, and those kinds of people need to be on this season.
+Kass is like a female Coach, with how she is aware of the way she acts and she knows that it makes good TV, and those kinds of people need to be on this season.

 Kass also fills a couple of holes in the cast, being a new school older female.
 Not to mention that this would be the reunion of Kass and Tony, and we all know what happened between them last time.